ga-curriculum/seb-pre-work-introduction-to-html/README.md

     The year is 1990.
 The place is a particle physics facility in a suburb of Geneva, Switzerland.

-    A physicist, Tim Berners-Lee, is feeling disgruntled.
-He’s tired of logging on to so many different computers to get the information he needs.
+    A physicist, Tim Berners-Lee, is feeling frustrated.
+He’s tired of logging on to multiple computers just to gather the information he needs.

     There has to be a better way!

-    “What if I came up with a computer language that would allow people to alter text so that it could be sent over a network?
-Then any computer connected to that network could interpret the text and make it readable for the user.
+    “What if I created a computer language that allowed people to format text so it could be sent over a network?
+Then any computer connected to that network could interpret the text and display it in a readable way.
 Now, that would be something!”

-    Berners-Lee came up with a brief set of text tags that computers could interpret, send over a network, and render into readable form — and HTML, or Hypertext Markup Language, was born.
+    Berners-Lee developed a simple set of text-based tags that computers could process, transmit over a network, and render into readable content — and just like that, HTML, or Hypertext Markup Language, was born.

-    The language is so easy to learn and use that it flourished.
+    The language was so easy to learn and use that it flourished.
 More people got involved; more tags were created and added.
 HTML was here to stay.

-    But its capabilities were limited, and people wanted this new World Wide Web to be sexy and cool.
+    But its capabilities were limited, and people wanted the World Wide Web to be more visually engaging and interactive.
 So, other languages were created and paired with HTML; languages that enabled styling and automation, animation, and interactivity.

-    The web and its primary authoring tool, HTML, will continue to evolve and improve.
-But despite these ongoing changes, HTML is still a simple, text-based computer language that, with a little practice, anyone can learn.
+    The web and its core language, HTML, continue to evolve and improve.
+But despite these ongoing advancements, HTML remains a simple, text-based language that, with a little practice, anyone can learn.
   </p>
 </details>